The Locker Key

 “Truth to tell, we both did a lot for each other.
 But a million even will do just fine, Jake.”

-“You’re still up for helping me if I should want to unload somewhere.”
+“You’re still up for helping me if I should want to unload this shit somewhere.”

 “All you gotta do is call.”

-The two men shake hands and embrace, warmly.
-They are blood brothers now.
-Jake piles into his car.
-Mick takes off in his Jeep.
-Across the parking lot LaMarr Wycliffe sits in his Lincoln, sipping a coffee.
+The two men shook hands and embraced, warmly.
+They were blood brothers now.
+Jake piled into his car.
+Mick took off in his Jeep.
+Across the parking lot, LaMarr Wycliffe sat in his Lincoln, sipping a coffee.

-Jake drives to the computer store.
-He shakes hands with Andy.
-Andy then retrieves the case from his office.
-They talk for a while and Andy shows Jake a new Ipad.
+Jake drove to the computer store.
+He shook hands with Andy.
+Andy then retrieved the case from his office.
+They talked for a while and Andy showed Jake a new Ipad.

-Half an hour later, Jake pulls into the driveway behind Stacy’s car.
-He walks up the driveway.
-He leaves Marlowe’s computer case under the front seat of his car.
-He enters the house through the back door.
+Half an hour later, Jake pulled into the driveway behind Stacy’s car.
+He walked up the driveway.
+He left Marlowe’s computer case under the front seat of his car.
+He entered the house through the back door.

-Jake drops his bags at the back door and goes into the kitchen.
-He sees Stacy sitting at the table.
-There is a frightened look on her face.
-Across the table from her, sipping a cup of tea and holding his Browning is LaMarr Wycliffe.
-Open in front of him is a large binder in which Jake stores all his columns.
+Jake dropped his bags at the back door and went into the kitchen.
+He saw Stacy sitting at the table.
+There was a frightened look on her face.
+Across the table from her, sipping a cup of tea and with his Browning, on the table beside the saucer, was LaMarr Wycliffe.
+Open in front of him was the large binder in which Jake stored printouts all his columns.

 “Funny,” Wycliffe said.
 “But I thought somebody who writes a column called The Couch Potato Chronicles, would be some fat-ass motherfucker.”